 10.00-11.00: How to build a narrative with Paul McVeigh

 14.30-14.50: Comfort break

-14.50-16.00: How to submit your work to agents and independent presses: practical tips from literary agent Nicola Barr and editor Patsy Horton
+14.50-16.00: How to submit your work to agents and independent presses: practical tips from literary agent Laura Williams and editor Patsy Horton

 Originally from Belfast, Paul McVeigh founded a theatre company, and wrote and directed plays, one of which was nominated for a BBC Entertainment and Media Award.
 The company also won a Fringe First at the Edinburgh Festival.
 He has also written comedy for stand ups, writing shows and toured the comedy festival circuit.